-Where: R t = Percentage performance in period t V E(t) = Value at the end of period t, fair value V S(t) = Value at the start of period t, fair value $C{(t)}$ = Total Net Cash flow within period t t = period <1, 2>
+Where: R t = Percentage performance in period t V {E(t)} = Value at the end of period t, fair value V {S(t)} = Value at the start of period t, fair value $C{(t)}$ = Total Net Cash flow within period t t = period <1, 2>

 NBIM has the ability to value the portfolio at any day.
 Fair values are determined on the day of an external cash flow.
 Transfers to the funds and between portfolios are normally made on the last business day of each month, but can also take place intra-month.
-When there is only one transfer done on a monthly basis the period, denoted t above, is irrelevant.
-When there are two transfers in a month, period 1 becomes last month-end to first transfer while period 2 is first transfer to month-end (second transfer). $V_E$ in period 1 ( $V{E(1)}$ ) is then the closing fair value on the first transfer day.
+When there is only one transfer done on the last business day of the month the period, denoted t above, is irrelevant.
+When there are two transfers in a month, period 1 becomes last month-end to first transfer while period 2 is first transfer to month-end (second transfer).
+V_E in period 1 (V{E(1)}) is then the closing fair value on the first transfer day.